 The forced convection heat loss during the quenching part of the tempering process is little affected by the presence of the coating, though there is some initial difference in radiant heat flow rates from top and bottom surfaces when the glass is hot.
-This can cause some concave up shape, or edge curl, if the low-e coating is facing up as the top surface will be slower to cool.
-Normal air flow adjustments may be required to prevent bowing (increase top surface air quench flow for Low-E coating facing up) and obtain an acceptable break pattern if the glass surfaces are not at the exact same temperature as uncoated glass of the same thickness.
+This can cause some concave-up shape if the low-e coating is facing up as the top surface will be slower to cool.
+Normal air flow adjustments may be required to prevent bowing (increase top surface air quench flow for Low-E coating facing up) and to obtain an acceptable break pattern if the glass surfaces are not at exactly the same temperature as uncoated glass of the same thickness.

-Optical distortions such as bow, warp, ripple, or roller wave are inherent in all heat treated glass products.
-Reflective glass accentuates these distortions.
-Care must be taken not to overheat Pilkington Eclipse AdvantageTM Low-E Glass.
-Overheating the product will cause excessive visible distortion and could damage the coating.
-If excessive distortion or coating damage is experienced, a cooler glass temperature during the heat treating process will be required.
+Optical distortions such as bow, warp, ripple, or roller wave are inherent in all heat-treated glass products.
+Low-E coated glass can accentuate the magnitude of these distortions.
+Care should be taken not to overheat Pilkington Solar-E $^{\text{TM}}$.
+Overheating Pilkington Solar-E $^{\text{TM}}$ will cause excessive visible distortion and could damage the coating.
+If excessive distortion or coating damage is experienced, a cooler glass temperature during the heat-treating process will be required.
 This is best achieved by shortening the furnace cycle time rather than changing top and bottom furnace temperature settings.
 Note that at no time should the glass temperature exceed 640°C (1185°F).

-Sample lights of Pilkington Eclipse AdvantageTM glass should be tested to ensure compliance with applicable safety standards and inspected for distortion prior to starting production.

-Confirmation that Pilkington Eclipse AdvantageTM glass will meet or exceed all applicable safety glazing standards is the responsibility of the fabricator.
+Sample lights of Pilkington Solar-E^m should be tested to ensure compliance with applicable safety standards and inspected for distortion prior to starting production.
+Confirmation that tempered Pilkington Solar-E^m will meet or exceed all applicable safety glazing standards is the responsibility of the fabricator.

-Note that heat-treated (tempered or heat strengthened) glass can often show a soft dappled shadow pattern from the furnace quench air when viewed in polarized (blue sky) light (see ATS #157 for details).
-The higher daylight transmitting glasses (Clear, Blue-Green, EverGreen and Arctic Blue), with a reflective coating, will show this phenomenon more readily.
+Note that heat-treated (tempered or heat strengthened) glass can often show a soft dappled shadow pattern, to the naked eye, from the furnace quench air when viewed in polarized (blue sky) light (see ATS #157 for details).
+The higher daylight transmitting glasses (Clear, Blue-Green, EverGreen and Arctic Blue), with a coating, will show this phenomenon more readily.